j0py/Tidy/README.md

 A good example is the "every" function:
 ```
-\a -- "every 4" |+ "n 4" | "n 0 2 4 7" - "d atone" - "gain 0.4"
+\a -- "every 4" |+ "note 4" | "note 0 2 4 7" - "def atone" - "gain 0.4"
 ```
-Each function will be documented extensively in another markdown file.
+Each function will be documented in another markdown file that i still have to start with.

+You can also have a peek in the code of course.. look for ```JSTidyFP_xxx``` functions.
+They usually have some comments on to including an example of how to use them.

 The rules for function names are (up until now):
 - if the name of the function equals the name of one of the effect buses, it is treated as a "send"